daniriian/MemoryGame/README.md

 * The game ends once all cards have been correctly matched.
 * During the game you can press the Refresh button to clear the board, shuffle the cards and start again.

+##Dependencies

+* Javascript must be enabled in your browser in order to play this game